 San Diego's "founding" breweries have now grown into national and international brands.
 Stone is the 9th-largest craft brewery in America and just became the first California craft brewery to open in Europe—in Berlin, Germany (they have also broken ground on a huge production facility in Richmond, Virginia).
 Ballast Point Brewing & Spirits—propelled to a great extent by the phenomenal popularity of their Sculpin IPA—has also grown into a huge international brand.
 AleSmith, one of San Diego's most-medaled breweries, has just opened the largest tasting room in the county, and is on pace to soon produce 200,000 barrels a year.
 Green Flash has already begun construction on a Virginia Beach facility that will double the brewery's production capacity and will expand the brand to thousands more East Coast fans.

-Today, San Diego’s rebel brewing tradition remains vital as its brewery count continues to explode.
-With nearly 120 operational breweries, San Diego sees an average of 1.5 breweries open every month.
-An estimated 30–40 more breweries are currently in the planning or permitting stages.
+Today, San Diego's rebel brewing tradition remains vital as its brewery count continues to explode.
+With nearly 150 operational breweries, San Diego sees an average of 1.5 breweries open every month.
 San Diego is by far the fastest-growing beer county in America.